 Please note: individual Schools/Departments or journal publishers will often use a 'house-style' or variant of one of these systems.
 It is always advisable to check with your supervisor or editor about their preferred referencing style.

 The easiest way to manage references is to use a reference management service that will automatically format citations and bibliographies for you.
-A number of available services are outlined in the next tab of this guide ("Reference management").
+A number of available services are outlined in the "Reference management" tab of this guide.

 In Harvard, the originator's name and year of publication of the cited document are given after each citation: